Venue: Mezzanine Room 1, County Hall, Aylesbury. View directions

 This is an opportunity for members of the public to put a question or raise an issue of concern, related to health.
 Where possible, the relevant organisation to which the question/issue is directed will be present to give a verbal response.
 Members of the public will be invited to speak for up to four minutes on their issue.
 A maximum of 30 minutes is set aside for the Public Questions slot in total (including responses and any Committee discussion).
 This may be extended with the Chairman’s discretion.

 For full guidance on Public Questions, including how to register a request to speak during this slot, please follow this link:

-The Chairman updated the Committee on the following events and activities since the last meeting.
+The Chairman updated the Committee on the following.

 An opportunity to update the Committee on relevant information and report on any meetings of external organisations attended since the last meeting of the Committee.
 This is particularly pertinent to members who act in a liaison capacity with NHS Boards and for District Representatives.